QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-uassetautomation.md

 ## UAsset Automation

 ### JSON Parsing via Python
 Once you have a firm understanding of manually editing UAssets, you can semi-easily automate tasks.
 To start, you'll need some Python, or other programming knowledge.
 I'll be using Python for this tutorial because of the simple to use json library that comes with Python 3+.
 I highly recommend doing this if you need to change a lot of data every time the game updates.
 If you would like specific help with this, ask QuantumNuke75#3593 on Discord.
+Note that the code down below may not be pretty, as it's gone under numerous changes as the game updates.

 ### Ammo Mod